prisma/prisma/README.md

 - Relations and transactions
 - Raw database access

-Photon.js gets generated into your `node_modules` folder so you can import it directly from `'@generated/photon'`.
+Prisma Client JS gets generated into your `node_modules` folder so you can import it directly from `'@prisma/client'`.
 There's no need to install any additional dependencies or database drivers.

 ### 4. Build an app

-Similar to traditional ORMs, the Photon.js client can be used any of your Node.js or TypeScript application.
+Similar to traditional ORMs, Prisma Client JS can be used with any of your Node.js or TypeScript applications.
 For example to implement REST, GraphQL or gRPC APIs.
 You can find reference examples for these use cases in the [`prisma-examples`](https://github.com/prisma/prisma-examples/tree/prisma2) repository.

-### 5. Evolve your database and Photon.js database client
+### 5. Evolve your database and Prisma Client JS

 As you build your app, you'll likely migrate your database to implement new features.
 Depending on how you obtained your [initial data model](#2-define-initial-data-model) and whether or not you're using [Lift](https://github.com/prisma/lift), there might be two ways for evolving your application going forward.

 #### Option A: Without Lift

-If you're not using Lift, you need to re-introspect your database (to update the generated datamodel) and re-generate the Photon.js client after each schema migration:
+If you're not using Lift, you need to re-introspect your database (to update the generated datamodel) and re-generate Prisma Client JS after each schema migration:

 ```sh
 prisma2 introspect